thedaviddias/bfdes.in/posts/property-based-testing.md

 Property-based testing involves providing a set of properties for the function or method under test.
 Effectively we define a specification that our implementation should adhere to.

-Contrast this with the usual approach, where we provide *examples* which hold true.
+Contrast this with the usual approach, where we provide *examples* which hold.
 This may be satisfactory when we are testing simple business logic:

 > "**it** redirects unauthenticated user to login".